MAUI

 };

 The Raygun4MauiSettings are added to the service provider so that any DI dependent service can pull in the Raygun4MauiSettings and make changes.
-For example, the application version may be obtained from an endpoint, so this can be assigned later rather than instantly.
+For example, the application version may be obtained from an endpoint, so this can be assigned later rather than at app startup.

 Raygun4Maui stores an instance of a RaygunMauiClient object that is initialized by the Maui builder, this can be accessed through the following code: